- Children Schools Families

 The legal basis for the activities of the departments is Section 96 of the Federal Expellees and Refugees Act (BVFG) from 1953, which regulated the integration of Germans displaced after the Second World War into the society of the Federal Republic of Germany, i.e. initially West Germany (valid for the whole country after the reunification of Germany in 1990).
 This so-called “cultural paragraph” of the BVFG obliges the federal government, as well as the governments of the individual federal sates to cultivate the cultural heritage of the displaced Germans and to preserve it for future generations, both in Germany and in Central and Eastern Europe.
 According to § 96 of the BVFG, cultural institutions such as museums, archives, libraries or associations, whose activities fulfill the tasks of scientific research and communication formulated in this section, are to be funded.
 A redesign of the federal government in 2000 to broaden the reach of cultural work in accordance with Section 96 of the BVFG made it possible to set up cultural offices at individual museums that are responsible for specific regions.
 The Cultural Office for Silesia was established as one of the first cultural offices in 2002.
 Located at the Silesian Museum of Görlitz, it reports directly to the Federal Commissioner for Culture and Media (BKM).

-The Cultural Office for Silesia as a Cooperation Partner and Sponsor
+The Cultural Office for Silesia as a Cooperation Partner

 The Cultural Office for Silesia is happy to cooperate regularly with partners on projects with the common goals of communicating Silesian history and culture to the public.
 The Cultural Office participates in the collaborative projects conceptually and, if necessary, with financial subsidies.